di37/smart-question-answer-evaluator/README.md

 # In-Depth Question Answering Evaluation App

-This Streamlit application allows users to evaluate their answers to a series of pre-defined questions using natural language processing (NLP) techniques.
+This Streamlit application allows users to evaluate their answers to a series of pre-defined questions using Gemini 1.5 Pro LLM.
 The app provides immediate feedback on the correctness and quality of the answers, helping users improve their understanding and accuracy.

+## Acknowledgements

+- Special thanks to Dr.Fady AlNajjar - Head of AI at UAE University for the idea of this application.
+- This README file is generated using: https://huggingface.co/spaces/yasserrmd/ReadMeForge developed by Mohamed Yasser - Senior Solutions Architect at Sharjah Muncipality.

 ## Features